 I notice that when I consume maca it gives me energy, like coffee would do, but without the crash afterwards.
 It makes me feel more grounded and alive.
 It helps me with restoring my hormone balance and it elevates endorphins, the feel good hormone.
 On top of that maca is its relatively high in protein, fiber, calcium and magnesium!

 I’ve always loved making kefir and yoghurt with cow’s milk and really missed it when I decided to go dairy free.
 I missed the taste as well as the tons of beneficial bacteria that help my gut flora.
-No idea what kefir is?
-Have a look here.
+So I wanted to learn how to make kefir with nut milk.

 The problem for me with making kefir from coconut is that there’s quite a lot of (good) fat that’s solid at room temperature and that makes it hard to strain out the kefir grains once the kefir is ready.